saina-s/Bayesian-RL-Navigation/README.md

 For **Active Learning**, no equivalent resolution was found.
 The near-zero performance reported in the paper is not produced by direct evaluation of Equation (22) under DQN, independent DQN seeds, tabular Q-learning, or exact model-specific optimal Q-functions.
 In particular, exact Q-functions make Active Learning more effective rather than less effective.

-The outcome of this project is therefore not only a reproduction of two experimental figures.
-It is also a documented case study in how seemingly minor implementation details—especially comparator construction and tie semantics—can materially affect conclusions in reinforcement-learning experiments.
+The outcome of this project is therefore more than a two-figure reproduction: it is a documented reproducibility study showing how comparator construction and seemingly minor tie semantics can materially affect conclusions in reinforcement-learning experiments.

 Future work in this repository will be separated from the reproduction study and will investigate additional robustness and methodological extensions of Bayesian navigation under model uncertainty.